1 Samuel 4:1-22

 BACKGROUND

 The Ark was constructed of a wood called eron (in Hebrew), but more commonly known as acacia.
 It measured five spans; a span being the distance between the tip of the thumb and the tip of the little finger fully extended; generally accepted to be nine inches.
 The breadth and height were three spans each.
-A lid was attached with gold hinges.
-Two golden rings were attached to each of the longer boards, and passed through the entire box.
-Gilt bars passed along each board through the rings, to enable the priests to carry it on their shoulders.
-On the lid were two images, which were called cherubims.
+The lid of the box was solid gold, and was crowned by a pair of gold cherubim facing each other.
+Two golden rings were attached to each of the longer boards.
+Gilt bars or staves passed along each board through the rings to enable the priests to carry it on their shoulders.
 The entire Ark was overlaid inside and out with pure gold so the wood was not seen.
-The things that God wanted kept in the Ark were: the two tables of stone upon which the Ten Commandments were written, Aaron’s rod that budded, and shewbread.

 AMPLIFIED OUTLINE